-I am pleased to present the Annual Report for 2014/2015 on behalf of the Secretariat Audit and Risk Committee (SARC).
+I am pleased to present the Annual Report for 2015/2016 on behalf of the Secretariat Audit and Risk Committee (SARC).
 This Report describes how SARC fulfilled its role of providing support and advice to the Assembly Commission and the Clerk/Chief Executive in order to ensure sound financial and governance arrangements.
 In line with its policy of openness and accessibility, SARC Annual Reports and the minutes of SARC meetings are placed on the Assembly website.

-During the reporting year, SARC provided support to the Secretariat in relation to managing risk and contributed to the completion process for 2013/14 Accounts.
-In particular, SARC concentrated on revised Business Case management guidance. the implementation of outstanding audit recommendations, data breach management and the Internal Audit Charter.
-SARC considered the findings of the follow-up of the External Quality Assurance Review of the NI Assembly Internal Audit function, which concluded that Internal Audit fully conforms to the Public Sector Internal Audit Standards.
-SARC also considered the contents of Stewardship Statements, and an analysis of the Audit and Risk Committee Handbook NI, issued on 18 March 2014, showing an excellent level of compliance by SARC.
-The Corporate Risk Register was reviewed each guarter by SARC, and Directorate Risk Registers were reviewed in April.
+During the reporting year, SARC provided support to the Secretariat in relation to managing risk and contributed to the completion process for the 2014/15 Accounts.
+In particular, SARC concentrated on assurances in relation to Members' expenses, procurement compliance and the implementation of outstanding audit recommendations.
+SARC members met with the Independent Financial Review Panel in relation to the Panel's proposals on constituency office expenditure.
+A "comply or explain" analysis of the NIAO Good Practice Guide on Conflicts of Interest was considered by SARC.
+The Corporate Risk Register was reviewed each quarter by SARC, and Directorate Risk Registers were reviewed in March.
 Management Accounts were also considered.
 SARC members completed a self-assessment template, based on the National Audit Office's checklist for Audit Committees.
-This year we have added an element of external review to the assessment by requesting comments on SARC's effectiveness from the NI Audit Office's representative.
+We have added an element of external review to the assessment by requesting comments on SARC's effectiveness from the NI Audit Office's representative.

-The draft Internal Audit Plan for 2014-15 was considered and agreed by SARC at its meeting on 10 April 2014.
+The draft Internal Audit Plan for 2015-16 was considered and agreed by SARC at its meeting on 3 April 2015.
 The plan was reviewed by SARC throughout the year in light of the Activity Reports received from the Head of Internal Audit at each meeting, and the programme, as amended, was successfully completed.